See the current Olympic medal count for the 2024 Paris Games

 Which country has the most medals overall?

-According to the Olympic Foundation for Culture and Heritage, the U.S. leads the all-time medal count with a total of 2,975 Olympic medals, followed by the now-defunct Soviet Union, with 1,204 medals, and Germany, with 1,058 medals.
+According to the Olympic Foundation for Culture and Heritage, the U.S. leds the all-time medal count going into the Paris Games with a total of 2,975 Olympic medals, followed by the now-defunct Soviet Union, with 1,204 medals, and Germany, with 1,058 medals.

-While the U.S. hopes to add to its medal haul in 2024, it's helped by the sheer number of competitors representing Team USA at the Paris Games: 594 athletes, of the about 10,500 athletes competing.
+And, as hoped, the U.S. added to its medal haul at the 2024 Games, topping 3,000 total medals within the first week of competition.
+The American team is helped by the sheer number of competitors representing Team USA at the Paris Games: 594 athletes, of the about 10,500 athletes competing.
 Four countries in this year's games have only one athlete taking a shot at medal glory: Belize, Liechtenstein, Nauru and Somalia.

 And since Russia was banned for this year's games, any medals garnered by its few athletes competing as individual neutral athletes won't be tallied as part of the country's overall haul.